This page is about render elements and their basic usage.

 V-Ray supports the built-in 3ds Max Render elements user interface.
 However, V-Ray provides its own render elements and does not support the standard render elements implemented in 3ds Max.
 Therefore standard 3ds Max render elements do not work with V-Ray, and vice-versa.

-For a complete list of render elements, see the below.
+For a complete list of render elements, see the List of Supported Render Elements below.
 All render elements support native V-Ray materials.
 Some render elements also support standard 3ds Max materials.

 Since V-Ray Next Update 1, some of the render elements are rendered differently than before.
 The Lighting render element now contains all direct diffuse illumination and the GI element contains all indirect diffuse illumination.
 Similarly, all direct reflections of lights now go to the Specular element and all indirect reflections go to the Reflection element.